 Left is me with sample board that was submitted to design firm and client.
 We are on job site here in November to take a template of inside of fountain so we can create an exact scale drawing to use a a guide for mosaic creation.

 We have completed and installed the ball at the top of the fountain.
 The rest is sitting in the studio waiting to be installed.
 I had to do the ball on site because it couldn't come to the studio.
-I actually enjoyed being out on the job site because I rarely do projects outside of the studio anymore (unless community projects) and I enjoy talking to passerby and the other people on the job site.
+I actually enjoyed being out on the job site because I rarely do

 Here are some in progress shots.
 Design was made in sections on fiberglass mesh backing.
 We use a temporary, water soluble glue to affix the tesserae to the mesh, which becomes part of the installation.The sections get installed in to a mortar bed at one time like a giant puzzle.